History of Rwanda: Post-civil war Rwanda

+Among the refugees in Zaire there were also many former Interahamwe and Rwanda government officials who had carried out the genocide.
+They used the refugee camps as bases to launch attacks against the new Rwanda government led by Paul Kagame.
+The camps in Zaire became particularly politicized and militarized.
+The conflict escalated until the start of the First Congo War in 1996, when RPF-supported rebels invaded Zaire and sought to repatriate the refugees.

 In northwest Rwanda, Hutu militia members killed three Spanish aid workers, three soldiers and seriously wounded one other on January 18, 1997.
 Since then, most of the refugees have returned and the country is secure for tourists.

 Rwandan coffee began to gain importance after international taste tests pronounced it among the best in the world, and the U.S. responded with a contribution of 8 million dollars.
 Rwanda now earns some revenue from coffee and tea export, although it has been difficult to compete with larger coffee-producing countries.
 The main source of revenue, however, is tourism, mainly mountain gorilla visitation.
 Their other parks, Nyungwe Forest (one of the last high-altitude tropical forests in the world) and Akagera National Park (a safari game park) have also become popular on the tourism circuit.
 The lakeside resorts of Gisenyi and Kibuye are also gaining ground.